Canadian Indian residential school system: National Day for Truth and Reconciliation

 The Truth and Reconciliation Commission's 80th call to action was for the government to designate a National Day for Truth and Reconciliation that would become a statutory holiday to honour the survivors, their families, and communities.
 In August 2018, the government announced it was considering three possible dates as the new national holiday.
 After consultation, Orange Shirt Day was selected as the holiday.

 Orange Shirt Day pre-existed the government's efforts to make it a holiday.
 The day started in 2013, when at a residential school reunion, survivor Phyllis Jack Webstad told her story.
 She recounted how her grandmother bought her a new orange shirt to go to school in, and when she arrived at the residential school, the shirt was stripped away from her and never returned.
 The other survivors founded the SJM Project, and on September 30, 2013—the time of the year when Indigenous children were taken away to residential schools—they encouraged students in schools in the area to wear an orange shirt in memory of the victims of the residential school system.
 The observance of the holiday spread quickly across Canada, and in 2017 the Canadian government encouraged all Canadians to participate in the observance of Orange Shirt Day.

 On March 21, 2019, Georgina Jolibois submitted a private member's bill to call for Orange Shirt Day to become a statutory holiday; the bill passed the House of Commons, but the next election was called before the bill could pass the Senate and become law.
 After the election, Steven Guilbeault reintroduced the bill to make Orange Shirt Day a national statutory holiday.
-Following the discovery of the remains of 215 children on the grounds of the former Kamloops Indian Residential School on May 24, 2021, Parliament agreed to pass the bill unanimously, and the bill received royal assent on June 3, 2021.
+Following the discovery of 215 unmarked anomalies on the grounds of the former Kamloops Indian Residential School on May 24, 2021, Parliament agreed to pass the bill unanimously, and the bill received royal assent on June 3, 2021.

 During the 2022 National Day for Truth and Reconciliation, the Peace Tower on Parliament Hill, as well as buildings across Canada, were illuminated to honour those affected by the Canadian residential school system.
 They were lit up in orange throughout the evening of September 30, 2022, from 7:00pm until sunrise.